SamvelMakaryan/Data-Structures/README.md

 # Data-Structures

-This repository contains my implementation of some data-structures, also it contains submodules of my other repository that contain data-structures.
+This repository contains my implementation of some data-structures, also it contains submodules of my other repositories that contain data-structures.